gasparian/multiclass-semantic-segmentation/README.md

 <p align="center"> <img src="https://github.com/gasparian/semantic_segmentation_experiments/blob/master/imgs/download (72).png" height=300 /> </p>

 In this repo I wanted to show a way to train two most popular architectures - UNET and FPN (with pretty large resnext50 encoders).
-Also, I want to give an idea of where we can use these semantic masks in self-driving/robotics field: one of the use cases can be generating "prior" for pointclouds clustering algorihms.
+Also, I want to give an idea of where we can use these semantic masks in self-driving/robotics field: one of the **use cases** can be **generating "prior" for pointclouds clustering algorihms**.
 But you can ask a quastion: why is semantic segmentation, when at this case it's better to use panoptic/instance segmentation?
 Well, my answer will be: semantic segmentation models is a lot more simplier to understand and train, including the computational resources consumption ;)

 ### Unet vs Feature Pyramid Network